Cincinnati/Northern Kentucky International Airport: Cargo hubs

 On May 28, 2015, DHL announced a $108M expansion to its current facility, which doubled the current cargo operations.
 The money was used to double the gate capacity for transferring cargo, an expansion to the sorting facility, and various technical improvements, which was completed in Autumn 2016.
 In addition, this has provided many more jobs for the Cincinnati area, and will dramatically increase the airport's operations.

 On January 31, 2017, Amazon announced that its new cargo airline, Amazon Air would pick CVG as its main worldwide shipping hub, following an investment of $1.49B in the construction and expansion of a cargo facility on the airport grounds.
 The company used DHL's facilities prior to the construction of its new facility.
 The hub is Amazon's principal shipping hub and was constructed on 1,129 acre of land at the airport with a 3,000,000 ft2 sorting facility and parking positions for over 100 aircraft.
 On April 30, 2017, Amazon began operations at CVG with 75 Boeing 767-200ER/300ER aircraft based at the airport and planned to have 200 daily takeoffs and landings from its CVG hub to destinations across the U.S. and internationally.
 The hub could create up to 15,000 jobs in the Cincinnati/Northern Kentucky region.

-On August 11, 2021, Amazon debuted its new cargo hub at CVG.
-On May 28, 2024, Atlas announced that "Atlas Air has successfully reached an agreement to fully exit their Amazon CMI operations, which no longer aligned with our company plans.
-Separately, through Titan, we are pleased to extend the dry leasing portion of our relationship with Amazon."
+By early 2026, the Amazon Air primary hub reached its full phase-one operational capacity, managing over 200 daily flights and solidifying CVG's position as one of the top five cargo gateways in North America.
+The 3,000,000-square-foot facility now processes an estimated 50 million packages per month, significantly impacting the regional logistics infrastructure and workforce in Boone County.